xubingyue/avocadodb/Documentation/Books/Manual/Transactions/LockingAndIsolation.md

 In case of such deadlock, there would be no progress for any of the involved transactions, and none of the involved transactions could ever complete.
-This is completely undesirable, so the automatic deadlock detection mechanism in ArangoDB will automatically abort one of the transactions involved in such deadlock.
+This is completely undesirable, so the automatic deadlock detection mechanism in AvocadoDB will automatically abort one of the transactions involved in such deadlock.
 Aborting means that all changes done by the transaction will be rolled back and error 29 (`deadlock detected`) will be thrown.